varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_hit, vcl_deliver

 	The count of cache-hits on this object.

-A value of 0 indicates a cache miss.
+	In `vcl_deliver` a value of 0 indicates a cache miss.

 obj.http.*